Types of Consensus Algorithms

 The consensus is very important in all spheres of our lives, using it, the parties involved are willing to make decisions on important issues.
 Blockchain systems are no exception as they use consensus mechanisms to enable participants to reach an agreement within the network.
 Without a consensus algorithm, a blockchain network is no more than an immutable database.

 Blockchain projects are decentralized and do not have any central authority within the network so consensus algorithms are important for them.
-It allows nodes to have a collective agreement between each other, motivates participants to obey the rules, ensures justice, avoids problems such as double-spending, and provides that the network remains fault-tolerant.
+It allows nodes to have a collective agreement with each other, motivates participants to obey the rules, ensures justice, avoids problems such as double-spending, and provides that the network remains fault-tolerant.
 The consensus mechanism remains the network safe and functional.

 Stability and trustlessness